newstart/CafBrowser/README.md

 Explination of the Special files:
 <coming soon>

-Explain how to setup and build own browser
+Explain how to setup and build your own browser

 Explain how to check compiled browser integrety

 Link to compiled version

+credit/thank you